galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 Here, we tried to provide a Mass-to-charge ratio (*i.e.* a mass delta) based on what we globally know about the technique used to analyze the samples.
 Even if this parameter may seems simple, it is important to settle with a relevant value.
-If you provide a value that is too low, you may not be able to have matches for your ions eventhough the original molecule is present in the database.
+If you provide a value that is too low, you may not be able to have matches for your ions even though the original molecule is present in the database.
 On the opposite, if the value provided is too high, you may end with a huge number of matches, which could be time-consuming to review to identify relevant proposed annotation.